hobbyquaker/obj-ease/README.md

 ## Todo

-* Clearify Browser support, publish on bower
 * Handling of Date and RegExp objects
 * Handle function objects in a useful manner
 * Gulp task bumping version and publishing to npm and bower
 * More and better tests
 * Better Readme
 * optimize get/set/delProp performance by integrated split method (could break prop string loop earlier)
-* Auto-generate markdown from jsdoc and insert into Readme
+* Auto-generate markdown from benchmark results and insert into Readme
 * More and better benchmarks